KirbyPhillips/Automated_Social_Media_Content_Performance_Analysis/README.md

 ### PHASE 3: Model Optimisation
 **Steps:**
-- Created 21 DAX measures organised into 4 display folders in a dedicated `_Measures` table
+- Created 21 DAX measures organised into 4 display folders in a dedicated `_Measures` table.
-- Used MEDIAN for all volume metrics (Likes, Views, Shares, Comments, Impressions, Reach), reflecting the right-skewed distribution found in the EDA
+- Used MEDIAN for all volume metrics (Likes, Views, Shares, Comments, Impressions, Reach), reflecting the right-skewed distribution found in the EDA.
-- Used AVERAGE for Engagement Rate, consistent with its normal distribution and lack of outliers
+- Used AVERAGE for Engagement Rate, consistent with its normal distribution and lack of outliers.
-- Built 6 platform-specific Engagement Rate measures to account for structurally different baseline engagement rates across platforms
+- Built 6 platform-specific Engagement Rate measures to account for structurally different baseline engagement rates across platforms.
-- Isolated Click and CTR measures into their own folder to handle the structural nulls on the 3 platforms that report no click data
+- Isolated Click and CTR measures into their own folder to handle the structural nulls on the 3 platforms that report no click data.
-- Verified the full model (relationships, measures, and table structure) using the Power BI Modeling MCP connector before moving into report building
+- Verified the full model (relationships, measures, and table structure) using the Power BI Modeling MCP connector before moving into report building.

 #### Measures Organisation and Model Optimisation